wesslen/minimal-mistakes/_posts/2016-08-19-twitter-get-followers.md

 For now, I'll use a saved file that has my permissions.

-Now, let's list the 19 Charlotte bars/breweries we'll be pulling for.
+Now, let's list the 15 Charlotte bars/breweries (by Twitter user name) we'll be pulling.

 ``` r
 names <- c("NoDaBrewing","NCBeerTemple","oldemeckbrew","BirdsongBrewing","UnknownBrewing","TripleCBrew","SaludNODA",